VoxtyDevelopment/bot-rewrite/README.md

   - `massnick` - Changes nickname in all guilds.
   - `tspass` - Creates a Temporary TSPass.
   - `update-user` - Updates a user in the Database.
+  - `webrole`- Updates a user on the Invison Community Forums.
+  - `guildmanager` - Fallback to leave unnecessary discords the bot is in.
+  - `aop` - See the current AOP of the server.
+  - `ddiscord` - See the department discords.
+  - `setaop` - Sets the aop of a selected server

+*As well as many extra integrations outside of the commands.*

 ## Developers